bm2studio/ppfmobile/README.md

 Application is written on React Native and works both under iOS and Android.

+Sample code could be found in sources.
+It's not the whole program - just a couple of components to demonstrate.

 |   |   |
 | --- | --- |
 | ![alt text](https://github.com/Gaever/ppfmobile/blob/master/1.%20Startscreen.png) | ![alt text](https://github.com/Gaever/ppfmobile/blob/master/2.%20Contract%20list.png) |